Paulmicha/asc/asc/env/current/README.md

 - `asc/env/current/global.vars.sh` declares global values specific to the current local instance
 - `asc/env/current/default.mk` provides generic `make` "convenience" aliases corresponding to ASC primitives (actions by subject)

+Extensions may also use this folder to store instance-specific generated code.

 See `u_instance_init()` in `asc/instance/instance.inc.sh` for more details about the "instance init" process.